rafayet13/rafayet13.github.io/about.md

 ---
 layout: page
 title: About me
-subtitle: A list of my projects and some useful links
+subtitle: Big Data Analyst, Web Developer, Writter & Internet Addict
 ---
-All links will open in the same tab/window.
-Right-click to keep this page open and open links in a new tab/window.
+Hi, This Rafayet Hossain from Dhaka.
+A self-motivated person of positivity.
+Like to work with honesty, sincerity, and creativity.

 ## My website

-* [Rafayet](http:/https://rafayet13.wordpress.com/) • this is my landing page.
+* [Rafayet](http://sumct1.lictproject.com/) • This is a sample project of mine.
 Currently work in progress.

 ## Places I haunt

-* [Twitter](https://twitter.com/RafayetHo/) • my art blog, with bonus cats and tea reviews.
+* [Twitter](https://twitter.com/RafayetHossain/) • Follow Me on Twitter Also.

 ## Places I haunt...

-* [Medium](https://medium.com/@rafayet13) • this is my wordpress blog.
+* [Medium](https://medium.com/@rafayet13) • This is my medium page.

 ## Useful stuff, and things I like

-* [LinkedIn](https://www.linkedin.com/in/rafayet13/) • An open-source tool for making interactive stories and games.
-Very easy learning curve, lots of fun.
+* [LinkedIn](https://www.linkedin.com/in/rafayet13/) • Biggest sites for the professionals to share ones thoughts and views, also helpful getting new job.
 * [Sortingh.at]() •  Tool that gives personalized resources to help get started making games.
-By [Zoë Quinn](http://www.unburntwitch.com/).
+By [Rafayet Hossain](http://www.rafayet13.blogspot.com/).
-* [Icon generators]() • Make cool avatars and icons, like the ones I am using in this blog.
-* [Subtle Patterns]() • The background images of this blog come from this site.
+* [Icon generators]() • More info is coming soon.